zSoulweaver/kient/README.md

 ## About

-Kient (**K**ick-Cl**ient**) is a versatile TypeScript library designed to simplify interaction with Kick's API and WebSocket.
+Kient (**K**ick-Cl**ient**) is a versatile TypeScript library designed to simplify interaction with Kick's API and Webhooks.
 With Kient, you can seamlessly integrate Kick's platform into your projects, making it easier than ever to leverage its capabilities.

 ## Documentation

-Learn how to use Kient and find detailed information on the [website](https://kient.pages.dev/).
+Learn how to use Kient and find detailed information on the [website](https://kient.pages.dev/) - Very much WIP.

 ## Installation and Example Usage